Medical Laboratory Technology

 The Medical Laboratory Technology curriculum prepares individuals to perform clinical laboratory procedures in chemistry, hematology, microbiology, and transfusion medicine that may be used in the maintenance of health and diagnosis/treatment of disease.

-Course work emphasizes mathematical and scientific concepts related to specimen collection, laboratory testing and procedures, quality assurance, and reporting/recording and interpreting findings involving tissues, blood, and body fluids.
+Coursework emphasizes mathematical and scientific concepts related to specimen collection, laboratory testing and procedures, quality assurance, and reporting/recording and interpreting findings involving tissues, blood, and body fluids.
 Upon completion of the program, you will be able to:

 Graduates are eligible to take examinations given by the Board of Certification of the American Society of Clinical Pathology.
 Employment opportunities include laboratories in hospitals, medical offices, industry, and research facilities.